Hanover bars

 Hanover bars, in one of the PAL television video formats, are an undesirable visual artifact in the reception of a television image.
-The name refers to the city of Hannover, in which the PAL system developer Telefunken Fernseh und Rundfunk GmbH was located.
+The name refers to the city of Hanover, in which the PAL system developer Telefunken Fernseh und Rundfunk GmbH was located.

 The PAL system encodes color as YUV.
 The U (corresponding to B-Y) and V (corresponding to R-Y) signals carry the color information for a picture, with the phase of the V signal reversed (i.e. shifted through 180 degrees) on alternate lines (hence the name PAL, or phase alternate line).
 This is done to cancel minor phase errors in the reception process.
 However, if gross errors occur, complementary errors from the V signal carry into the U signal, and thus visible stripes occur.

 Later PAL systems introduced alterations to ensure that Hanover bars do not occur, introducing a swinging burst to the color synchronization.
 Other PAL systems may handle this problem differently.